 1. Create a temporary site

-First, we are going to create a new temporary Jira site in your existing organization (read more about organizations).
+First, we are going to create a new temporary Jira site in your existing organization (read more about organizations ↗️).

-• Go to admin.atlassian.com and select the organization in which your existing Jira site resides
+• Go to admin.atlassian.com ↗️ and select the organization in which your existing Jira site resides

-• Select New site >
+• Select Create a new site

-• Define name for your new (temporary) site, e.g. temp-2022mmdd
+• Define name for your new (temporary) site, e.g. temp-2025mmdd

-• Click Agree and start now
+• Click Agree and add

 2. Importing the projects in the temporary site